-97045, from 8:30am to 3:30pm Monday thru Friday.
+The applicant and all documents submitted by or on behalf of the applicant are available for inspection at no cost at the Oregon City Planning Division, 221 Molalla Avenue, Oregon City, Oregon 97045, from 8:30am to 3:30pm Monday thru Friday.
 The staff report, with all the applicable approval criteria, will also be available for inspection 7 days prior to the hearing.
 Copies of these materials may be obtained for a reasonable cost in advance.

-Please be advised that any issue that is intended to provide a basis for appeal must be raised before the close of the Planning Commission hearing, in person or by letter, with sufficient specificity to afford the Planning Commission and the parties an opportunity to respond to the issue.
-Failure to raise an issue with sufficient specificity will preclude any appeal on that issue.
-The Planning Commission shall make a recommendation to the City Commission as to whether the application has or has not complied with the factors set forth in section 14.04.060 of the Oregon City Municipal Code.
+The Planning Commission shall make a recommendation to the City Commission as to whether the application has or has not complied with the factors set forth in section 14.04.060 and 17.68.020 of the Oregon City Municipal Code.
 The City Commission decision is appealable to LUBA within 14 days of issuance of the Notice of Decision.

-PROPOSAL NO. AN-16-01 - CITY OF OREGON CITY - Annexation
+PROPOSAL NO. AN-16-0001 - CITY OF OREGON CITY - Annexation and Zone Change